tyzippy/edx-documentation/en_us/course_authors/source/video/video_process_overview.rst

 The video process is different for courses on edx.org and courses on Edge.

+.. _Video Process for Courses on edx org:

 ************************************
 Video Process for Courses on edx.org
 ************************************